CPE: Certificate of Proficiency in English

 Certificate of Proficiency in English (CPE) or Cambridge English: Proficiency is an English language qualification, offered by Cambridge English Language Assessment, to show achievement of an extremely high level of English.
 The CPE test began in 1913 and was the first English as a Foreign Language qualification to be provided by the University of Cambridge Local Examinations Syndicate (UCLES).
-The Cambridge Proficiency exam is the hardest of the Cambridge exams.

 - Have good knowledge of the language to read and interpret academic material of more advanced than the average speaker, including PG and PhD programmes